 That return is likely if the bout is a competitive one, with a rematch clause believed to have been drawn into the contract by both parties.
 However, while Klitschko recently stated he planned to fight on, it’s unlikely he will fight anyone – let alone Joshua again – if he is convincingly beaten.
 One senses the risk of such finality for Klitschko is a huge factor in the long and winding negotiations.

 There was some talk that the bout may have been staged in Cardiff at the 80,000-seater Millennium Stadium, but promoter Eddie Hearn claimed the venue talked themselves out of a potential windfall by verbally agreeing a deal with David Haye’s team for December 10.
-With the O2 already in use, the Manchester Arena was the best UK option.
+With the O2 already in use, they tried to make it for the Manchester Arena this Saturday.
+It will now take place on April 29 at Wembley Stadium with the promoter looking to see what capacity the authorities in London will permit.

 Money from the various ticket sales and broadcasting options could reach £30m, making it the richest fight in British boxing history, and it’s already been agreed that it will be split right down the middle.